CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/RecommendationHardwareExpansionRequestItem.md

 HasExpansionRequest returns a boolean if a field has been set.

+### SetExpansionRequestNil

+`func (o *RecommendationHardwareExpansionRequestItem) SetExpansionRequestNil(b bool)`

+ SetExpansionRequestNil sets the value for ExpansionRequest to be an explicit nil

+### UnsetExpansionRequest
+`func (o *RecommendationHardwareExpansionRequestItem) UnsetExpansionRequest()`

+UnsetExpansionRequest ensures that no value is present for ExpansionRequest, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)